Go-astronomy logo

 Serpens Constellation

-Constellation Serpens the Serpent Star Map
+Constellation Serpens the Snake Star Map

-Serpens, the Serpent (Ser)
+Serpens, the Snake (Ser)

 (SER-punz)

-The Northern constellation of Serpens, the Serpent, is best viewed in Summer during the month of July.
+Serpens is the 23rd largest constellation.
 It's brightest star is Unukalhai at magnitude 2.63.
 The boundary of the Serpens constellation contains 14 stars that host known exoplanets.

 1. Pronunciation: